Italy plans gradual liberalisation to boost economy

 Monti wants to strengthen the single market to boost growth at the European level and fund Europe-wide infrastructure development through project bonds to improve transport links and communication, Il Sole 24 Ore daily reported.

-The prime minister said on Sunday that nothing was taboo for the government regarding labor reform, but he hoped to reach a deal that unions could agree to through close talks.
+The prime minister said on Sunday that nothing was taboo for the government regarding labour reform, but he hoped to reach a deal that unions could agree to through close talks.

 He is sticking to the goal imposed by Europe of a balanced budget by 2013, but said additional austerity measures would not be required above those approved by parliament in December and the focus was now squarely on boosting growth.